 All employees receive a base salary and superannuation.
-The Company has a share plan.
-Directors do not receive any equity based remuneration unless specifically approved on a case by case basis at a general meeting.
+The Company has a share incentive plan.
+Directors do not receive any equity based remuneration unless specifically approved on by shareholders at a general meeting.

 The members of the Nomination and Remuneration Committee are outlined in Principle 2.
 Their attendance at Nomination and Remuneration Committee meetings is detailed in the Directors' Report.
 Director disclosure requirements are detailed in the Remuneration Report.